bfgeek/webvr/input_explainer.md

 }
 ```

-If a controller can be tracked the `VRControllerPose` will provide a `poseFromOriginMatrix` to indicate it's position and orientation.
-This will be `null` if the controller can't be tracked or has temporarily lost tracking.
+If an input source can be tracked the `VRInputPose` will provide a `poseFromOriginMatrix` to indicate it's position and orientation.
+This will be `null` if the input source can't be tracked or has temporarily lost tracking.

-Even controllers with no tracking capabilities, however, must provide a `pointerFromOriginMatrix`.
-This represents a transform to be applied to a ray which points from the origin down the negative Z axis, and indicates where the controller is "pointing".
-If the controller has no tracking capabilities the pointer ray should originate from the users head and follow their gaze.
-If a pointer ray cannot be determined because a tracked controller has lost tracking or the users head has lost tracking with a non-tracked controller, this will be `null`.
+Even input sources with no tracking capabilities, however, must provide a `pointerFromOriginMatrix`.
+This represents a transform to be applied to a ray which points from the origin down the negative Z axis, and indicates where the input is "pointing".
+If the input source has no tracking capabilities the pointer ray should originate from the users head and follow their gaze.
+If a pointer ray cannot be determined because a tracked source has lost tracking or the users head has lost tracking with a non-tracked source, this will be `null`.

-### Input states
+### Controller element states
-Controller input state (joysticks, touchpads, triggers, and buttons) can be read at any point, not just within frame or event callbacks, but may not be updated more frequently than the frame loop.
+Controller elements (joysticks, touchpads, triggers, and buttons) can be read at any point, not just within frame or event callbacks, but may not be updated more frequently than the frame loop.
 The `VRControllerInput` objects are "live", meaning that the same object gets updated over time with new values.

 ```js
 function printControllerStates() {